 7 Halloween Night at the movies

 Nothing says Halloween like an evening filled with bloody extravaganzas, bats and spiders, haunted houses, and enough suspenseful moments to keep you on the edge of your seat.
 Amongst others, those are the key elements of the Halloween program created by Kinepolis Brussels.
 On October 31, a terrifying movie marathon sporting three different movies brings you in a scary spirit between 8 PM and 3 AM.
-The scheduled movies for Halloween Night 2019 were Dr. Sleep, the preview showing of Zombieland – Double Tap and finally the preview showing of Countdown.
-(We'll update this article as soon as the titles for Halloween Night 2020 are known.)
-In between the movies you receive a treat and an energy drink to keep you going.
+The scheduled movies for Halloween Night 2021 are Halloween Kills, Last Night in Soho and Antlers.
 So bring your friends and get ready to scream your head off.
 You can buy a ticket online for 29,95 EUR.

 8 Eat scary chocolates